orchidsoftware/orchid.software/source/en/docs/screens.md

 }
 ```

-The source can be the `Eloquent` model, for this you need to add the trait `AsSource`:
+The source can be the `Eloquent` model.
+For this, you need to add the trait `AsSource`:

 ```php
 namespace App;